juanesquintero/beer-app/README.md

 ---

-Although you can run it with the following command locally having `Python 3.12` and `Node 21` installed
+Although you can run it with the following command locally having `Python 3.12` and `Node 21` installed,

 `/web`